CNugteren/CLBlast/README.md

 | xTRMM    | ✔ | ✔ | ✔ | ✔ | ✔ |
 | xTRSM    | ✔ | ✔ | ✔ | ✔ |   | (experimental, un-optimized)

-Futhermore, there are also batched versions of BLAS routines available, processing multiple smaller computations in one go for better performance:
+Furthermore, there are also batched versions of BLAS routines available, processing multiple smaller computations in one go for better performance:

 | Batched      | S | D | C | Z | H |
 | -------------|---|---|---|---|---|